arielf/a-picture-worth/README.md

 * The crater is on the left side
 * A small local peak (in yellow) can be seen to the right of the crater... etc.

-We now see so many details, and can go on describing them in words.
+We see so many details, and can go on and on describing them in words.

 We can even memorize the picture in our minds and reproduce it pretty closely from memory later.